 According to an article by the Nate Chute Foundation:

-I have never had suicide ideation.
+I have never had suicidal ideation.
 I have a very supportive husband and take my medication during the winter months.

 But many people are not as fortunate as I am.
 They have nowhere to turn.
 They have very little knowledge about depression or the medications that can help them.
 And they may not have the finances to afford the help they need.